pbl64k/coursera-proglang-practice/section-5/section-5-problems.md

 ## Streams

 We're going to use the same definition of streams here as in the lectures and in the homework assignment.
+There are no examples in this sub-section, as providing useful examples would require defining some extra stream functions -- which you should do on your own for practice!
+If you really want to see some examples, take a peek at provided tests, but beware of **SPOILERS**!

 **HINT:** You may want to scour the reading notes for useful stream functions.
 Yes, using stuff found in the class